“My grade school bully died today. And I want more people to be like him.

 Be a Justin.” #BeaJustin

-SHARE this story with friends and family on Facebook or Twitter to show that people can and do change and that redemption is possible.
+Please SHARE this story on Facebook with friends and family to show people can and do change.